Many-body enhancement in a spin-chain quantum heat engine

-The behaviour is qualitatively similar in all cases $p=1,2,3,\infty$ after rescaling interactions by $g_c(p)$, which we define to be the point at which $\partial^2\Delta/\partial g^2\big|_{\omega=\omega_0}$ has a maximum~\cite{supplement}.
-Here $\Delta$ is the energy gap to the first excited state.
-The improvement increases monotonically up to $g\approx g_c(p)$, before dropping abruptly.
-For $p=2,3,\infty$ the performance scales approximately extensively with increasing $N$~\cite{supplement}.
-For $p=1$ the performance increases non-extensively~\cite{supplement} due to the non-extensive thermodynamics of long-range interactions~\cite{campa2009,defenu2021}.
-This is removed after scaling $g$ by $g_c$~\cite{supplement}.

-In the limit of large $N$, a chain with nearest neighbour interactions has a solvable spectrum~\cite{pfeuty1970}.
-For $\beta_H^{-1}\ll\omega_0,g$, only the first $N$ excited states are appreciably occupied.
-The dimensionless free energy is then~\footnote{In a frame where ground-state energy is zero.
-The dimensionless free energy is the free energy divided by $k_BT$.}

-The performance computed from Eq.~\eqref{ZIsing} (see~\cite{supplement}) is plotted alongside the full numerical results in Fig.~\ref{fig2}(b), and agrees well with the $p=\infty$ results for $g<g_c$.
-Transforming the spin operators using a Holstein-Primakoff transformation and expanding to quadratic order in the bosonic operators gives an analytically tractable theory even for long-range interactions~\cite{holstein1940}.
-To lowest order in $g/\omega$ and for large $N$ and $\beta$, $\ln Z\approx N\mathcal{G}_p(\beta g)e^{-\beta \Delta}$, where $Ne^{-\beta\Delta}$ is the low-temperature free energy of $N$ two-level systems with level splitting $\Delta(\omega)=\omega(1-\omega_0g/\omega g_c)$.
-The factor $\mathcal{G}_p(\beta g)$ arises from thermal fluctuations and depends on $p$~\cite{supplement}.
-To lowest order in $\beta^{-1}$, this gives,
+We now derive an approximate analytic theory that quantitatively describes the performance enhancement for low spin excitation and qualitatively describes the performance enhancement generally.
+The spin operators can be written in terms of bosonic operators via a Holstein-Primakoff transformation~\cite{holstein1940}.
+Expanding to quadratic order in bosonic operators gives an analytically tractable theory.
+To lowest order in $g/\omega$ and for large $N$ and $\beta$ we obtain (see Appendix~\ref{perturb}),